-The goal of Supero is to produce fine-grained electricity usage reports over specific time durations in a household.
+The goal of Supero is to produce appliance-level electricity usage reports over specific time durations (e.g., a specified week) in a household.
 A report includes the energy consumption of particular appliances, as well as when they were turned on/off.
-Supero is designed to meet the following three objectives.
-First, it should be possible to deploy the sensors in an ad hoc and non-intrusive manner.
-A non-professional should be able to deploy battery-powered wireless sensors with intuitive instructions such as "place a light sensor with unobstructed view to the light" and "place an acoustic sensor on top of the microwave."
-Second, we aim to reduce needed efforts for system configuration by avoiding the use of labor-intensive training and extensive user inputs.
-Third, Supero should be able to operate for a long enough time period (e.g., a few weeks) without changing the sensors' batteries, such that the generated report is meaningful and informative enough for identifying wasteful energy usage and diagnosing efficiency problems in appliances.
+Supero aims at achieving the following design objectives:

+- It should be possible to deploy the sensors in an ad hoc and non-intrusive manner.
+A non-professional should be able to deploy battery-powered wireless sensors with intuitive instructions such as "place a light sensor with unobstructed view of the light" and "place an acoustic sensor on top of the microwave." - We aim to reduce needed efforts for system configuration by avoiding the use of laborintensive training and extensive user inputs. - Supero should be able to operate for a long enough time period (e.g., a few weeks) without changing the sensors' batteries, such that the generated report is meaningful and informative enough for identifying wasteful energy usage and diagnosing efficiency problems in appliances.

-Four major challenges are brought by the above design objectives.
-First, in an ad hoc deployment, a sensor may pick up signals emitted by multiple appliances, which can make it difficult to pinpoint the appliance that is consuming power.
-For instance, a light sensor can sense light emitted by various sources, and an acoustic sensor in the kitchen can hear sounds from the exhaust fan, disposer, microwave, etc. Second, without careful installation, sensors typically suffer from sensing errors caused by ambient noises and human activities.
-For instance, light sensors can report false alarms when nearby window blinds are opened, and acoustic sensors may pick up sounds such as human conversations that are unrelated to power consumption.
-Third, without in situ system training, unsupervised learning often requires more prior information than supervised learning.
-In Supero, we strive to reduce the burden on users to obtain the prior information required, while maintaining good monitoring accuracy.
-Finally, to extend the system lifetime, wireless sensors should adopt lightweight sensing algorithms and minimize the data transmissions, which however raises challenges for accurate monitoring of appliance working states.
+Four major challenges are brought by the above design objectives:

+- In an ad hoc deployment, a sensor may pick up signals emitted by multiple appliances, which can make it difficult to pinpoint the appliance that is consuming power.
+For instance, a light sensor can sense light emitted by various sources, and an acoustic sensor in the kitchen can hear sounds from the exhaust fan, waste disposer, microwave, etc. - Without careful installation, sensors typically suffer from sensing errors caused by ambient noises and human activities.
+For instance, light sensors can report false alarms when nearby window blinds are opened, and acoustic sensors may pick up sounds such as human conversations that are unrelated to power consumption. - Without in situ system training, unsupervised learning often requires more prior information than supervised learning.
+In Supero, we strive to reduce the burden on users to obtain the prior information required, while maintaining good monitoring accuracy. - To extend the system lifetime, wireless sensors should adopt lightweight sensing algorithms and minimize the data transmissions, which, however, raises challenges for accurate monitoring of appliance working states.